kmacdon/academic-kickstart/content/post/suicide_analysis.markdown

 <img src="/post/suicide_analysis_files/figure-html/unnamed-chunk-22-1.png" width="768" style="display: block; margin: auto;" />

-The resiudals appear mostly normal, certainly better than the model with just gun ownership, although there is the spike around -3.
+The residuals appear mostly normal and are certainly better than the model with just gun ownership.
 Overall, I would stick with the model with just population density since it is simpler, has better looking residuals, and is still almost as good as the model with both variables.

-That model indicates that for every decrease in order of magnitude of density (1000 to 100 or 100 to 10) the expected suicide rate would increase by about 6.94.
+The coefficient for the log of population density in that model was about -3.015.
+This indicates that for every decrease in order of magnitude of density (1000 to 100 or 100 to 10) the expected suicide rate would increase by about 6.94.

 ## Conclusion

-The plots and models show that population density is a strong predictor of suicide rate, explaining about 78% of the variability.
+The plots and models show that population density is a strong predictor of suicide rate, explaining about 78% of the variability according to the $ R^2 $.
 As it's always important to remember, correlation does not equal causation.
 Suicide is not a simple issue to explain, and there are countless factors that are involved.
 However, the strong correlation between these variables, and gun ownership, are interesting areas to explore, especially since about half of all suicides involve firearms^[https://www.cdc.gov/nchs/fastats/suicide.htm].